sematext/docs/docs/experience/getting-started.md

 ## Standard website

 General tab desribes the configuration steps to add JavaScript snippets to start monitoring your website.
-[Google Tag](https://sematext.com/docs/experience/integrations/#google-tag-manager) and [WordPress](https://sematext.com/docs/experience/integrations/#wordpress) integrations are also availble and each tab has specific configuration steps to follow and configure your website monitoring.
+[Google Tag](https://sematext.com/docs/experience/integrations/#google-tag-manager) and [WordPress](https://sematext.com/docs/experience/integrations/#wordpress) integrations are also available and each tab has specific configuration steps to follow and configure your website monitoring.

 ![Standard Website Instructions](../images/experience/standard-website-instructions.png)